Let’s not abandon her. But America must not ignore the Palestinians, either. I answer objections throughout the post.

 When Jesus Used Harsh Language

-Don’t try this at home or elsewhere, unless called of God to take down systems!
+Don’t try this at home or elsewhere, unless called of God to take down an entire religious system!

 Does the Old Testament demand literal retaliation for a wrong?
 Should an eye or a tooth be gouged or knocked out—physically?
 What about the teaching of Jesus?
 Does he raise our vision to a higher calling?
 How do we forgive a tort or a physical injury?
 How do we get compensated for damages?